 (no sugar added)

 Bring water to a simmer in a medium saucepan over medium-high heat (don’t let it boil), about 5 minutes.
 Add tea, cover partially, and let steep until the flavor is stronger than desired but not bitter, about 8 to 10 minutes.
 Meanwhile, trim the ends off the lemongrass, and cut the stalk into 2-inch pieces.
 Cut each 2-inch piece in half lengthwise then bruise by lightly hitting with the back of a wooden spoon.

 Once the tea has steeped, discard the tea, add lemongrass, cinnamon, and mint (minus about 6 to 8 stems you’ll want to reserve for garnish) and let cool to room temperature, about 1 hour.
-Add enough ice to make 4 1/2 cups of tea, then stir in the pineapple juice, and sugar or honey.
+Add the ice to the tea, then stir in the pineapple juice, and sugar or honey.
 Place in the refrigerator to cool completely, about 2 hours.